algorand-devrel/demo-zk/README.md

 Install [Zokrates][zokrates] using the instructions [here][zokrates-install].

-Run the generate script to generate the proof.
+Run the `generate_proof` script to generate the Verification Key and Proof

 ```bash
 ./generate_proof.sh